• About PeterSIronwood

 “I agree, Eagle Eyes, but what other discoveries?” asked Many Paths.

 “Take a look at this!”
 Eagle Eyes drew from her pack a strange object shaped like a brick.
 She took two sides of the brick and opened it to reveal a host of white cloths inside.
-“These very thin hard cloths or skins make excellent tinder for fire starting!
-It’s a clever arrangement to carry so much tinder in such a small space!”
+“These very thin hard cloths or skins make excellent tinder for fire starting.
+It’s a clever arrangement to carry so much tinder in such a small space.”

 Many Paths took the strange object from Eagle Eyes.
 As she examined it, she quickly realized that each of the skins was nearly filled with odd stick figure drawings.
 “Look here, Eagle Eyes.
 Each of these skins, if that’s what they are, has many markings.
-Someone went to a lot of trouble to draw that many little pictures!”
+Someone went to a lot of trouble to draw that many little pictures.”

 Eagle Eyes took back the weird object and glanced through all the layers.
 “You’re right, Many Paths.
 It’s true; there are a sea of them, each one different from any of the others.
 Yet, these two are the same, and these.
 Wait.
-No, they are not all different, but there are many different types of picture.”
+No, they are not all different, but there are many different types of pictures.”

 “How odd.”
 Many Paths turned the object over and over in her hand.
 “It cannot be a story because then the pictures would change from beginning to end.
 Why would they do this?
 For decoration I suppose, but you can only see a few hundred at a time and the object itself doesn’t look durable.
 Maybe it has some religious significance?
-Is it not true of the Z-lotz that they are very religious?”
+Is it not true of the Z-Lotz that they are very religious?”

 Eagle Eyes nodded.
 “They make a show of religion, from what we understand.
 But, it may be a ruse.
 We shall see.”